 These initiatives would receive special attention in our fundraising efforts and during the School’s yearly budget process.
-Strategic initiative areas also are priorities for Gillings Innovation Laboratory funding and for fundraising by our SPH Advancement staff.
+Strategic initiative areas also are priorities for Gillings Innovation Laboratory (GILs) funding and for fundraising by our School’s Advancement staff.

 Because of opportunities to defeat cancer made possible by the University Cancer Research Fund, we added cancer as an additional initiative.